akhmadmamirov/supportTicketServer/README.md

 If you have any questions or suggestions, please feel free to contact us.

-*Note:* The client side of the application is in a separate repository.
-You can find it here: https://github.com/akhmadmamirov/Apple-Product-Support
+## Note: The client side of the application is in a separate repository.
+https://github.com/akhmadmamirov/Apple-Product-Support
 ---